 The skin microbiome changes depending on the "eco-niche," or location.
 The critters also vary depending on the amount of light and whether the area is moist, dry, hairy, or oily.
 And the microbiome differs with age and gender.
 For instance, a hormonal, sweaty teenage boy sports a very different microbiome than a sedentary, postmenopausal woman.

-Once upon a time, we thought that our microbiome only existed on the surface of the skin and that the deeper dermal layers were sterile.
+We once thought that our microbiome only existed on the surface of the skin and that the deeper dermal layers were sterile.
 We now know that's not true.
-In 2013, scientists did a deep dive into the dermis looking for microbes.
-And they were identified all the way down to the subcutaneous fat layer!
-While more research is needed, it appears that it's here that the most intimate communication between the microbiome and our immune system takes place.
+In 2013, scientists did a deep dive into the dermis looking for microbes, which were found all the way to the subcutaneous fat layer.
+While the researchers noted that more studies are needed, it appears that the most intimate communication between the microbiome and our immune system takes place at this layer.

-From what we can tell, a healthy skin microbiome protects against infection in much the same way a good gut microbiome does, by crowding out overgrowth of pathogenic organisms.
-The skin microbiome prefers a relatively acidic environment (pH is around 5.0), which also inhibits growth of pathogens.
+From what we can tell, a healthy skin microbiome protects against infection in much the same way a good gut microbiome does: by crowding out overgrowth of pathogenic organisms.
+The skin microbiome prefers a relatively acidic environment (pH is around 5.0), which also inhibits the growth of pathogens.

 The microbiome and skin immune system "talk" to each other regularly, dampening inflammation.
 When the microbiome is out of line, the immune system can release various antimicrobial peptides such as cathelicidin to help balance things out.
 Likewise, our good bacterial residents can inhibit the release of inflammatory compounds from the immune system.

 The microbiome also aids in wound healing, limits exposure to allergens, minimizes oxidative damage, and keeps the skin plump and moist.
 In fact, new research shows that it can protect us from harmful UV rays.
 The study found that when mice with the bacteria Staphylococcus epidermidi were exposed to UV rays, they developed significantly fewer tumors than the mice without it.